SherG/cool-iron/blog/facebook-ads-roi.md

 The business owner — a solopreneur — had to follow up with leads via email and phone.
 There was phone tag, he had to send reminder emails, and people were difficult to get ahold of.
 A minority actually made an appointment for the free consultation for his service.
 One was a no-show.

-This is part and parcel of running a small business.
+And once you're experimenting with lead generation and sales processes, you'll need to tweak and adjust things, measure, and experiment further.

+It helps to know that this process is <em>typically</em> a slog.
 No one enjoys it, but filtering through no-shows and being persistent in follow-ups is necessary.

-One way to look at this is to focus on the frustration (and number) of boring follow-up tasks.
-Whether one chooses the disappointment lens has a lot to do with one's expectations.

-If you don't realize the intense amount of work that needs to be done to generate leads and sales, then you may think this feels "off" and things shouldn't be this difficult.

-But if you know this uphill climb is normal, then you'll gladly put your shoulder to the wheel, expecting that results will come, but your goals won't be achieved in 2 weeks.

 ### The Data Lens